 By this point you should be in and can safely proceed with further actions.

 PS: In case you ever played with the idea to start your own food blog, check out my new guide over here!
 It has everything from setting up the blog to getting your first couple of hundred visitors.
 But no pressure 😉

 Cinnamon Baked Pears.
 They are super simple to make, take only five minutes of preparation, 25 minutes of baking, and always turn out great.

 - 4 tsp natural soy yogurt (or dairy yogurt if you like)

 - Using a tablespoon scoop out the seeds of each half

-- Fill with walnuts and drizzle about half a tsp of honey over each half.
+- Fill with walnuts and drizzle about half a tsp of maple syrup over each half.

 - Finish them off with a few dashes of cinnamon powder